bceenaeiklmr/SendTextZ/README.md

-# SendText
+# SendTextZ
-SendText is an AutoHotkey v2 script that simplifies the management of your hotstrings and text snippets.
+SendTextZ is an AutoHotkey v2 script that simplifies the management of your hotstrings and text snippets.

 The script includes 155 built-in symbols and special characters and allows for the quick and easy addition of new texts and hotstrings.